 The Concert Hall is one of those Stockholm landmarks you just can't miss.
 The massive blue-ish building dominates the square Hötorget, smack in the center of the city, and was built especially to house the Royal Stockholm Philharmonic Orchestra.
 It hosts concerts as well as the famous Nobel Prize Award Ceremony.

-The Kungstornen or “King’s Towers” are two skyscrapers standing each on one side of the Kungsgatan.
+The Kungstornen or “King's Towers” are two skyscrapers standing each on one side of the Kungsgatan.
 With the bridge of the Malmskillnadsgatan crossing the Kungsgatan in the same spot, the whole creates the look of a big gate.
-If you like that big city feel, this is the place to go.
+If you like that big city feel, this is one of the top things to see in Stockholm.

 Hötorget and Hötorgshallen